marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP.md

 | Positive control| gBlocks HiFi Gene Fragments | IDT | 2 μl per plate| Store at -20°C |
 | 70% EtOH | Molecular grade ethanol| Generic | 40 mL | |
 | 10% bleach| Hypochlorite bleach |Clorox| 40 mL | Remake every ~5 days as bleach decomposes quickly at 10% concentration |

-- Description: E.g., "filter".
-- Product Name and Model: Provide the official name of the product.
-- Manufacturer: Provide the name of the manufacturer of the product.
-- Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
-- Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.

 ## STANDARD OPERATING PROCEDURE